nawabahmadreshi/documentation/pages/marketing-channels/journeys.md

 ## Target AMP Web in your audience

-AMP Journeys can bre created as part of the normal [Journeys creation flow](https://dashboard.branch.io/web/journeys/audiencerule/new){:target="_blank"}.
+AMP Journeys can be created as part of the normal [Journeys creation flow](https://dashboard.branch.io/web/journeys/audiencerule/new){:target="_blank"}.
 You can target users on AMP pages by checking the box **AMP Web** on the Select Audience step:

 {% image src='/img/pages/features/journeys/amp-checkbox.png' center half alt='AMP Web checkbox' %}